Stop making plans to get organized, and just do it!

 Organize your closet.

-- The next thing to do is make sure you have all the tools you need to have a closet that makes sense.
-This includes using non-slip hangers that give you more room and also make your wardrobe look more organized.
+The next thing to do is make sure you have all the tools you need to have a closet that makes sense for you.
+Although I am not a big fan of spending lots of money buying organizing tools to keep organized, I do suggest using non-slip hangers that give you more room and also make your wardrobe more organized.

-Bring Nature Inside with the Flower of the Month - Roses.
+Bring Nature Inside with the Flower of the Month:

 Feng Shui Your Life.

 Feng Shui is an ancient Chinese practice of creating harmony in our lives through balance of ying and yang.
 We can express our creativity to reflect our unique nature through our homes and offices.
 When we clean out clutter, many hidden things are found.
 That can be anything from a scarf to a bank book with a balance that we have lost (yes, I have found these when de-cluttering with clients), to hidden blessings.
 Each month, I will focus on one area of the home or office that can help you have a better relationship to your space.

 To maintain harmony and balance in relationships, it's important to check out the corner of your upper right when you walk into the doorway of a room (think 1 o'clock on your watch).
 Are there solitary figures or couples having fun?
 Energize the area with lighting, plants or a mirror.
 Bring nature in with flowers, plants, candles.
 Soft lines are preferable, avoiding furniture with hard, unyielding quality.
 Soft covered, comfortable chairs facing each other would be ideal.
 Introduce the warm colors (above) and add a little red to enliven passion.